Fleet 1.13:Teams are now shipping 5x more PRs with autonomous pipelines.See what's new →

 - name: frontend-dev

-role: developer
+role: frontend-developer

 model: claude-opus # complex implementation work